huntabyte/bits-ui/sites/docs/content/components/tooltip.md

 </Tooltip.Provider>
 ```

 It also ensures that only a single tooltip within the same provider can be open at a time.
-It's recommended to wrap your root layout content with the provider component.
+It's recommended to wrap your root layout content with the provider component, setting your sensible default props there.

 ```svelte title="+layout.svelte"
 <script lang="ts">